commercialhaskell/sig-service/README.md

 -   Deploy Consul & Vault

     Consul & Vault run best together on the same node.
+Two containers run best side-by-side.
 They fit the 2-peas-in-a-pod pattern of Kubernetes Pod deployments.
-Two containers run best side-by-side.
-The [Kubernetes service file](file://kube/consul-vault-svc.yaml) has the details on what ports are open & the name of the service.

     It's important to create the service first even before we have any docker containers deployed.
 Deploying the service first